 - The student's social security card and driver's license

-- W-2 forms or other records of income earned
+- W-2 forms or other records of income earned (Student and Parent)

 - Records of other untaxed income received, such as welfare benefits, social security benefits, TANF, and military or clergy allowances

 - Current bank statements and records of stocks, bonds, and other investments